Recent studies underscore the benefits of induction at 39 weeks in healthy nulliparas but the decision to deliver should remain up to the mother.

 Similarly, the rate of blood-pressure disorders was higher in the women who received expectant management (14.1%), as compared to the induced group (9.1%)

-Earlier studies advised to avoid induced labor at 39 weeks because of a perceived risk of increased C-sections.
+Earlier studies advised avoiding induced labor at 39 weeks because of a perceived risk of increased C-sections.
 These studies compared elective induction of labor at 39 weeks with the corresponding results for women who underwent spontaneous delivery.

 But those studies’ definition of “spontaneous labor” excluded both post-term deliveries and C-sections.
 The statistical playing field was thus tilted against induction of labor.
 This gave rise to an erroneous belief that induction at 39 weeks increases the likelihood of a subsequent C-section.